onrirr/Omel/README.md

 - Familiar by design.

-## Fig By Example
+## Omel By Example

-The entirety of Fig, in one example code sample.
+The entirety of Omel, in one example code sample.
 ```
 port = 8000 # port to listen on
 bool = true # boolean value